Vince Velasquez: Minor leagues

+Major leagues

 Prior to the 2015 season, Velasquez was promoted to the Double-A Corpus Christi Hooks.
 There, he went 3–0 with a 1.37 ERA in his first five starts, striking out 37 batters and allowing 15 hits in 26 1/3 innings.
 Meanwhile, veteran starting pitcher Roberto Hernández disappointed for the Astros, going 2–5 with a 5.18 ERA in his first 11 starts.
 On June 8, 2015, the Astros moved Hernández to the bullpen and called up Velasquez to take his place in the rotation.
 He made his major league debut on June 10, pitching five shutout innings against the Chicago White Sox before the bullpen gave up three home runs, leading the Astros to a 4–1 loss.
 With the acquisition of Scott Kazmir in July, the Astros moved Velasquez to the bullpen, where the shorter innings requirement improved his velocity and focus on the mound.
 Velasquez played in 19 games with the Astros as a rookie in 2015, starting seven games and finishing five.
 He posted a 1–1 record for the season, with a 4.37 ERA and 58 strikeouts in 55 2/3 innings.